 The Central Coast Wine Classic not only benefits non-profits in San Luis Obispo and Santa Barbara counties whose mission is to sustain the healing, studio or performing arts, it is in itself also an embodiment of the varied expressions of art.
 The following extremely creative individuals are our Sustaining and Commemorative Artists, whose works are presented for your edification at the Wine Classic Auction.

-The Artists will be Paired with Extraordinary Vintners to Share Their Art in a Unique Manner.
-Each Art Work Will Be Etched & Hand-Painted on a Salmanazar, a Nine Liter Bottle Holding an Entire Case of a Unique Wine Created by Individual Vintners or Pairs of Vintners.
-The Art Work will be auctioned, and the Salmanazar will be Auctioned, as well as Three Magnums and Six 750ml Bottles containing the related wine, and the Bottles will have the Central Coast Wine Classic Logo and the Blend Particulars Etched & Hand-Painted on them.
-In the Auction Lot Section of your catalog, you will find Images of Our Artists' Art Work Offerings for the 2011 Auction.
+The Artists are sometimes Paired with Extraordinary Vintners to Share Their Art in a Unique Manner.
+Art Works Are Etched & Hand-Painted on a Salmanazar, a Nine Liter Bottle Holding an Entire Case of a Unique Wine Created by Individual Vintners or Pairs of Vintners.
+The Art Works are auctioned, and the Salmanazars are also Auctioned, as well as Three Magnums and Six 750ml Bottles containing the related wine, and the Bottles will have the Central Coast Wine Classic Logo and the Blend Particulars Etched & Hand-Painted them.
+In the Auction Lot Section of your catalog, you will find Images of Our Artists’ Art Works.

 It is impossible to be in the presence of our friend, James-Paul Brown, without absorbing his good energy and enthusiasm.
 James-Paul projects a positivism that is positively contagious.
 His thoughtfulness and generosity in creating special art works for Honorees and for his annual Commemorative Art Auction Lot are remarkable.